 If speed is your top priority, alternative financing options are often much faster.
 For example, a merchant cash advance is designed to get you funds quickly, sometimes within 24 to 48 hours after approval.
 At Funding4HomeCare, we understand that you can’t always wait weeks for a decision, which is why we’ve made our process fast and simple.
 You can get funding to cover immediate expenses without the long delays of a traditional loan.

-Simple Tips for a Successful Application
+Quick Tips for a Stronger Application

 A successful application often comes down to a few simple best practices.
 First, be organized.
 Having all your documents from the checklist ready will make the process much less stressful.
 Second, be honest.
 If your agency had a tough quarter, be prepared to explain why and what you’ve done to turn things around.
 Lenders appreciate transparency.